kshyju/techiesweb.net/_posts/2015-12-07-session-variables-in-asp-net-5.markdown

 Since ASP.NET 5 has been redesigned to be so modular/configurable, you need to explicitly enable sessions in your app.

-ViewBag and ViewData uses session data as the backing storage behind the scene to store temporaray data.
-So you need to enable session for ViewBag and ViewData to work.

 ### Step 1
 Project.json file is the central place where we define all the configuration options for the project.
 The dependecies section in this file